olebole/irafdoc/doc/artdata.mkexamples.rst

   exhaustive.
 The only adjustable parameters are variations of the random number seeds.
-Varying the noise seed allows several observations of the same example while varying the object seed allows several observations of different <tt>"fields"</tt>, spectral lines, or number of apertures/orders.
+Varying the noise seed allows several observations of the same example while varying the object seed allows several observations of different <span style="font-family: monospace;">"fields"</span>, spectral lines, or number of apertures/orders.
   </p>
   <p>
   If the example name is not given on the command line a menu of example